maxCodeVector/Monopoly/README.md

 - `@Action`:
 Use it to register some action automatically.
 So it's easy to add more logic in server (The register class need to implement interface `AfterDoingThis` or `Event`).
 The class with annotaion `@Action` need to set in the same pakage with Main class.

+### Todo
+This server is not a save server alought it need to send heart beat to verify connection live and wrong message type will cause connection broken.
+However, until now, it use string to translate information.
+So there are something to do to improve it.
+- 1. Implement the byte protocol, more savely as well as more small pakage need to transfer.
+- 2. Currently, it only support 50 connection(may be more, but it is a constant).
+We could use asynio to replace the multithreading part (eg, netty).
+- 3. Room function was hide in the low level code, it is not good either, could be abstract similar to the action event.

 ### Acknowledge